VDiPaola/kick-vod-analyzer/README.md

      +-- timeline.json / chapters.vtt / segments.csv / summary_report.md
 ```

+### Design choices

-Four design choices carry most of the cost and runtime savings:
+Four decisions carry most of the cost and runtime savings.

 **One grid image instead of four frames.** A 2x2 composite costs roughly a
 quarter of the vision tokens of four separate images, and gives the model a